kasturidd/FraudDetection-LLM-Integration/README.md

 # End-to-End Fraud Detection System with LLM Explanations

-This project aims to build a complete fraud detection system using LLM(Large Language Model) - OpenAI technique.
-Specifically, we use the Isolation Forest algorithm to detect potential fraud cases and then integrate a pre-trained LLM (Large Language Model) to provide natural language explanations for the flagged transactions.
-The system is designed to improve fraud detection and enhance interpretability for end users.

-This project is just an
+Welcome to my project on building an advanced fraud detection system that leverages cutting-edge techniques in Artificial Intelligence (AI) and Large Language Models (LLMs)! 🚀

 ## Project Overview
+The goal of this project is to improve fraud detection accuracy and transparency.
+It starts with the Isolation Forest algorithm, which identifies unusual transactions that may indicate fraud.
+What sets this system apart is the integration of a pre-trained LLM, which generates clear, natural language explanations for flagged transactions.
+This makes fraud detection easier to understand and more actionable.

+## Key Features
+Isolation Forest to detect outlier transactions (potential fraud).
+LLM integration to provide natural language explanations for each flagged transaction.
+Utilizes a Kaggle credit card fraud dataset for real-world training and validation.
+Flexible to work with other models like logistic regression to optimize false positive rates (FPR).

+## Why This Matters
+By explaining the logic behind flagged transactions, this system helps teams quickly make informed decisions and adapt their strategies, reducing fraud losses while improving efficiency.

+## Project flow

 1. **Data Loading**